 Of all of the numerous diets out there, I sometimes get asked why I chose this one.
 It's too restrictive people will say.
 You only live once others will say.
 I want to go to my grave loving life and eating what I want some say (well that journey to the grave might be shorter than they think!).
 First of all, I don't think of this as a diet.
 For us, it has become a way of life and I think that's really the only way for real change to be effective.
 It must become a lifestyle change.
 Let's face it, changing habits are hard.
 It's so much easier for us to default to our old ways.

 It seems these days that high fat animal protein-centric diets are taking the stage - paleo, ketogenic etc. I'd like to understand why carbohydrate has become such a dirty word.
 There is a distinct difference between good carbs and bad carbs.
 No one is disputing that bad carbs which basically includes all of the refined and packaged stuff like cookies, cakes, white flours etc. should be minimized.
 But what's wrong with wild rice, quinoa and sweet potatoes?
 In my opinion, nothing!
-In fact, they give us the energy we need as humans.
+These types of complex carbohydrates are turned into glucose which is what we humans need for energy.
 Our bodies process good carbs and bad carbs very differently.
 Dr. McDougall would go so far as to say that we are starchivores by our very nature.
 We have subsisted and thrived on starches for centuries.
 Gladiators, some of the fittest men on the planet, would consume starch-based meals before going into battle.
 Elite athletes rely on good carbs to fuel them for competition.

 I'll tell you why animal protein diets aren't for me.
-My husband has chronic kidney disease (see my blog kidney strong).
-The disease is actually reversing and starting to show signs of remission thanks to plants, but animal protein and any type of protein-centric diet is bad for him.
+My husband has chronic kidney disease (see my post).
+The disease is actually reversing into normal range thanks to plants, but animal protein and any type of protein-centric diet is bad for him.
 It is harder for the kidneys to process animal protein.
-Plants, on the other hand, are easily digested.
-The other trouble I have with high fat animal protein diets is the inherent saturated fat and cholesterol that comes with that animal package.
-Sure, studies will show that a person can lose weight by restricting carbs and increasing protein.
-However, I like to look at the long-term picture.
+Plants, on the other hand are more easily digested.
+The other trouble I have with high fat animal protein diets is the inherent saturated fat and cholesterol that comes with that animal.
+Studies will show that, in the short-term, a person can lose weight by restricting carbs and increasing protein but what about the long-term picture.
 I have read and heard enough to feel quite confident that all of that saturated fat and cholesterol is going to cause long-term repercussions.
 I have a family history of heart disease so I prefer not to choose foods that might increase my own chances of getting the disease down the road.
 I have heard this expression before and like to remind myself of it...our family genes load the gun but it's our lifestyle choices that pull the trigger.
 In other words, we all inherit certain genes from our parents but those do not have to define our fate.
 I believe our choices can make a difference.
 The food on our plate is certainly something we have control over.
-Every time I put something in my mouth, I've made a choice that will either be beneficial to my health or detrimental.
+Every food choice can be either beneficial to my health or detrimental.
 Don't get me wrong - I slip up.
 I eat unhealthy things from time to time but, as long as we're eating healthfully the majority of the time, our bodies can recover.
 Isn't that encouraging?!
 That we don't have to accept the fact that, just because our father and grandfather both died of a heart attack at age 50, that we are reconciled to the same fate.